-For a more in-depth look at these requirements, please see “Will a U Visa Ever Lead to a Green Card?”
+For a more in-depth look at these requirements, please see Will a U Visa Ever Lead to a Green Card?.

 When you received U status, you were authorized to live and work in the U.S. temporarily in order to help certain officials and agencies with their work investigating and prosecuting the crime against you.
-The period of time that you can be granted U status may vary, but it will usually be a period of four years for the U-1 principal applicant.
+The period of time that you can be granted U status can vary, but it will usually be a period of four years for the U-1 principal applicant.

-You should do this if want to remain in the U.S. and maintain your eligibility to apply for a green card in the future.
-For advice on filling out this form, see “Filling Out Form I-539 to Extend Nonimmigrant Visa.”
+You should do this if you want to remain in the U.S. and maintain your eligibility to apply for a green card in the future.
+For advice on filling out this form, see Filling Out Form I-539 to Extend Nonimmigrant Visa.
 Keep in mind that along with all of the documentation described there, you should be prepared to describe how USCIS or consular processing delays slowed your entry into the U.S. or that you would be unable to adjust to permanent residence if your U visa was not extended through no fault of your own.

 Try to maintain good relationships with the law enforcement officials with whom you have been in contact during the time you have lived in the U.S. in U status so that they can certify that you have not unreasonably refused to assist them.
 When you apply for a green card, your contacts with the government agencies tasked with investigating and prosecuting the crime against you will be examined to ensure that you have continued to be helpful while you have lived in the U.S. in U status.

 The best way to do this is to be proactive.
 You should regularly reach out to the police officers, agency officials, social workers, and prosecutors that you have been in contact with and ask whether you can help them in any way.
 Keep track of all of your phone calls, emails, and other correspondence with law enforcement so that you can provide USCIS with this record when you apply for permanent residence.
-Even simply writing a note to yourself saying something like, "DATE: August 12, 2013, telephoned Officer Friendly to ask whether he needs for information from me; he says not for now, but he'll get back to me if anything comes up" will be helpful evidence with which to support your case.
+Even simply writing a note to yourself saying something like, "DATE: August 12, 2020, telephoned Officer Friendly to ask whether he needs for information from me; he says not for now, but he'll get back to me if anything comes up" will be helpful evidence with which to support your case.

 Adjustment to U.S. permanent resident from U status is a completely discretionary benefit, which means that USCIS officer tasked with making a decision on your application can deny you a green card if he or she decides to do so.
 If you have any "red flags" in your history, such as criminal offenses, you should definitely consult with an experienced immigration attorney to assist you in your application.

-A lawyer can also help you to gather the types of evidence may tip the scales in your favor by showing that you are worthy of a green card by virtue of your contributions to society, the difficult situation you would face if forced to return to your home country, or if you would be separated from close family members who live in the United States.
+A lawyer can also help you to gather the types of evidence could tip the scales in your favor by showing that you are worthy of a green card by virtue of your contributions to society, the difficult situation you would face if forced to return to your home country, or if you would be separated from close family members who live in the United States.

 To apply to adjust your status to permanent resident, you will need to file Form I-485, Application to Register Permanent Residence or to Adjust Status with USCIS.
 Along with this completed application, you should include:

 After you compile all of this information, make a copy for your files and send it to the Vermont Service Center at 75 Lower Welden Street, St. Alban's, VT 05479.
 Family members who have derivative U status and wish to adjust status to permanent resident may also submit a Form I-485 if they meet the requirements above.

 After you file Form I-485, you should first receive a receipt notice, and later, a biometrics appointment notice where you will have your photograph, fingerprints, and signature taken.
-If USCIS has questions about your application, you may be scheduled to interview at your local office.
+If USCIS has questions about your application, you might be scheduled to interview at your local office.
 Make sure to bring a copy of everything you sent to USCIS and an interpreter if you are not fluent in English.